Adding Baseboard Heat to a Steam Boiler

 Baseboard Only Options

-• Size the boiler for the steam system and prioritize baseboard loop but not the IWH.
+- Size the boiler for the steam system and prioritize the baseboard loop, but not the IWH.
 The IWH will self-prioritize

-• I would not prioritize both baseboard and IWH as it will affect home heating to much
+- I would not prioritize both baseboard and IWH as it will affect home heating too much

 Standard piping for hot water radiation above the boiler

 The water flow through the boiler will need to be reduced to allow return water to go through the bypass and temper down the supply water temperature to the baseboard.
-I suggest 160f to 170 f.
-This is done by partially closing the return water entering the water valve shown below.
+I suggest 160°F to 170°F. This is achieved by partially closing the return water inlet to the water valve shown below.

 Piping with purge hoses attached, notice valves that are now closed

-After the installation is done you will need to purge the air out of the heating loop.
-You can use a double ended hose to a regular hose to a faucet and feed water into one of the boiler drains.
-Close the ball valves to keep the water from going through the bypass and back into the boiler, see drawing below.
-Make sure you remember to open proper valves and bleed air from bypass loop.
-You will not have to have a water feeder or expansion tank on the loop due to being open to the boiler.
+After the installation is done, you will need to purge the air out of the heating loop.
+You can use a double-ended hose to connect a regular hose to a faucet and feed water into one of the boiler drains.
+Close the ball valves to prevent water from bypassing through the bypass and returning to the boiler, as shown in the drawing below.
+Ensure you remember to open the correct valves and bleed air from the bypass loop.
+You will not need a water feeder or expansion tank on the loop, as it is open to the boiler.
 The boiler acts like an expansion tank.
-The water will stay up in the system with a vacuum so it cannot drain back to the boiler which means no automatic air vents on the radiation upstairs.
-There really is no reason for any air vents at all.
+The water will remain in the system with a vacuum, so it cannot drain back to the boiler, which means there are no automatic air vents on the radiation upstairs.
+There is no reason for any air vents at all.

 Using a heat exchanger, tank type

-While the above drawing will work some prefer the use of a heat exchanger.
-This would include either a flat plat heat exchanger, tank type heat exchanger or DHW coiler in the boiler, all of which would require a pressure relief valve installed on the heating loop usually near the boiler..
-In my opinion if I was going to choose a heat exchanger it would be the tank type heat exchanger.
-The heat would be more even heat due to stored water in the tank that would supply the hot water to the heating loop.
+While the above drawing will work, some prefer the use of a heat exchanger.
+This would include either a flat plate heat exchanger, tank-type heat exchanger, or DHW coil in the boiler, all of which would require a pressure relief valve installed on the heating loop, usually near the boiler..
+In my opinion, if I were going to choose a heat exchanger, it would be the tank-type heat exchanger.
+The heat would be more evenly distributed due to the stored water in the tank, which would supply the hot water to the heating loop.
 This would be more expensive than the other choices of heat exchangers but has fewer problems down the road.

 Using a flat plate heat exchanger

 The flat plate style heat exchanger has very narrow passages between the plates that could foul or block.
-I would choose a particularly good strainer installed before the flat plat exchanger.
+I would choose a good strainer installed before the flat plate exchanger.
 This application will probably require a larger circulator.

 Using the DHW coil in the boiler

 1. The DHW coil for boilers is produced of extruded copper.
 This means many ridges on the boiler water side of the (DHW) coil.
-These can collect a lot of dirt through the years and reduce the output of the radiation upstairs.
+These can collect a lot of dirt over the years and reduce the radiation output upstairs.

 IWH and Baseboard on the same level as the boiler

-If the heat or an indirect water heater is on the same level as the steam boiler you can just pipe it as usual.
-Check the boiler manufacturer's directions for information as to which boiler tapings to use for supply and return pipes from the radiation.
+If the heat or an indirect water heater is on the same level as the steam boiler, you can pipe it as usual.
+Check the boiler manufacturer's directions for information on which boiler taps to use for the supply and return pipes from the radiator.